pariweshsubedi/python-ffmpeg-audio-converter/readme.md

 To convert existing files:

-1) Change the value of "rootdir" from file "convert_existing.py"
+1) Change the value of "dir_to_watch" from "settings.json"

 2) Run the script to convert audio within the root dir